 For all cases without structural breaks, the test statistic exceeds the 5% critical values.
 This implies that we are unable to reject the null hypothesis of unit roots in any of our data.

-However, when accounting for structural breaks in both the level and slope of the time trend, our ADF unit root tests now show that we can reject the null hypothesis of unit roots in all cases.
+After accounting for structural breaks in both the level and slope of the time trend, our ADF still show that we are unable to reject the null hypothesis of unit roots in all cases.
 Knowing this paves the way for us to more accurately model housing price dynamics.

 Structural Break Identification